Kugane/x735-script/README.md

 # x735-script
 This is the safe shutdown script for x735.
 It is identical to the x730 script except it has been updated to use the x735 name.

-Press the momentary button or external momentary power switch to turn on Press the momentary button or external momentary power switch and hold for 1~2seconds to reboot Press the momentary button or external momentary power switch and hold for 3~7seconds to implement safe shutdown Press the momentary button or external momentary power switch and hold for more than 8 seconds to force shutdown
+Press the momentary button or external momentary power switch to turn on;
+Press the momentary button or external momentary power switch and hold for 1~2seconds to reboot;
+Press the momentary button or external momentary power switch and hold for 3~7seconds to implement safe shutdown;
+Press the momentary button or external momentary power switch and hold for more than 8 seconds to force shutdown;

 How to install and setup the x735 script: